 - each item (file or folder) that is shared counts as one ACL, regardless of the number of users and groups that are sharees for that item

 - if a folder is shared, that counts as one ACL, but any child items that inherit permissions from the folder do not count against the ACL quota

 Be aware that if users are applying ACLs to data in a given account by mechanisms other than CFP, that counts toward the total number of ACLs.
-Consult your Microsoft representative with any questions about the recommended number of ACLs on each SharePoint subsite.
+Consult your Microsoft representative with any questions about the recommended number of ACLs on each SharePoint subsite and document library.

 Rate Limiting, and How to Avoid It

 Rate limiting is a mechanism that most cloud services apply to ensure there are adequate system resources for the web app they provide to their end users, and to ensure that data is protected from malicious acts such as DOS attacks.
 Unfortunately, it can significantly slow down a migration.
 Some steps you can take to mitigate rate limiting are:

 - Before migration starts, notify your Tervela sales rep if the migration is more than 10TB.
 Tervela sales will work with Microsoft to ensure that your SharePoint account is fully provisioned with all of the resources it needs for the migration.
 Tervela sales will need the tenant name and tenant ID to forward to Microsoft.

 - Run migrations after normal business hours for where your SharePoint data is stored.
 If the data is stored in the Pacific time zone, run jobs after 6PM PT and on weekends.

 - If the migration is large, split it up into several jobs.
 Make sure that each job has an SPO system with a different oauth user.
 That means that if you want to run five concurrent jobs, you will need five global admin users.
 For best results, you will also need five different oauth users for the source, so you don’t get rate limiting from the source.